Skip to main content

 How to obtain a patent

-Think of your innovations in economic terms: would a customer pay for this feature, would a competitor want to appropriate this feature, does this feature reduce expense, save time?
-The technology to be protected should also align with overall business goals and strategic initiatives.
+Think of your innovations in economic terms: Would a customer pay for this feature?
+Would a competitor want to appropriate this feature?
+Does this feature reduce expense and save time?
+The technology to be protected also should align with overall business goals and strategic initiatives.

 Here is a sequence of events once you’ve identified an innovation for protection: